drakeor/koiz-os/README.md

 # KoiZ Operating System

 Built mostly as a pet project.
-It's an x86_64 based operating system built in C, Rust and ASM.
+It's an x86_64 based general operating system built in C, Rust and ASM.

 It currently runs 32-bit mode with plans to have a 64-bit mode as well.